jdekoning/terraform-csgo-server/README.md

 # CSGO Automated Server Launch in AWS
 Create an ubuntu 18 server with CSGO Server installed and configured.
 Uses [crazy-max/csgo-server-launcher](https://github.com/crazy-max/csgo-server-launcher).
 More documentation to come.

+As it will run in the cloud and accessible over SSH, it currently expects a single IP from which server maintenance is done: ___your IP___, therefore there is also only one public key added: ___your key___.

+Optionally you could change the firewall setting, the ingress rule on `aws_security_group.csgo-security-group`

 ## Usage
 ### Prerequisites
 * You need credentials for your own AWS account, I put them in my `.aws/credentials` file.